Word@Work, Let God's Word energise your working day!

 Then John's disciples came and asked him, 'How is it that we and the Pharisees fast often, but your disciples do not fast?'
 Jesus answered, 'How can the guests of the bridegroom mourn while he is with them?
 The time will come when the bridegroom will be taken from them; then they will fast.
 (NIVUK)

 Religious trainees fasted as part of their discipline, but Jesus' disciples did not fast.
 That attracted criticism.
-How could they be godly if they spent their time going with Jesus from one meal to another as they talked about God's kingdom with individuals, families and groups of people?
+How could they be godly if they spent their time, going with Jesus from one meal to another, as they talked about God's kingdom with individuals, families and groups of people?
 Jesus said that nobody fasts at a wedding - it is a celebratory feast.
-He then likened Himself to a bridegroom surrounded by the men who were rejoicing at his wedding.
+He then likened Himself to a bridegroom surrounded by the men who were rejoicing at His wedding.

 Prayer